In this guide, we outline whether silicone might be more sustainable than plastic, and vice versa.

-- You might like to minimize your use of both materials if possible, but for some uses such as leak proof lids to food containers, a high quality food grade silicone might be the better material
+For some uses such as leak proof lids for food containers, a high quality food grade silicone might be the better material

-- Just as one example, a high quality food grade silicone that meets safety regulations, is recyclable, will last many years and uses, and is filler and toxic chemicals free (and that does not leach), is probably more sustainable than most regular plastics
+Just as one example, a high quality food grade silicone that meets safety regulations, is recyclable, lasts many years, and is free of fillers and toxic chemicals (and that does not leach), is probably more sustainable than most regular plastics

 Plastic vs Silicone: Comparison